openthread/openthread/README.md

 third_party | Third-party code used by OpenThread

+## Docs
+The Doxygen reference docs are [hosted online](http://openthread.github.io/openthread/) and generated as part of the build.

 # Getting Help

 Submit bugs and feature requests to [issue tracker](https://github.com/openthread/openthread/issues).
 Usage questions?
 Post questions to [Stack Overflow](http://stackoverflow.com/) using the [[openthread] tag](http://stackoverflow.com/questions/tagged/openthread).
 We also use Google Groups for discussion and announcements: